manojcloud/azure-sql-db-aspire-demo/README.md

 - Folder: `./base`

-The basic .Net Aspire application with a simple WebAPI that you can use as a starting point to add support for Azure SQL or SQL Server
+The basic .Net Aspire application with a simple WebAPI project (WebApplication1) that you can use as a starting point to add support for Azure SQL or SQL Server

 ## Bring-Your-Own-SQL-Server (BYOSS)